 Enrollment in the Columbia Student Health Insurance cannot be processed until a student registers for classes.
 If you are a continuing student, you are urged to register for courses prior to academic breaks, especially winter; without active registration, your student status cannot be verified.
 Thus, you may experience a lapse in coverage.

 Please see our Period of Coverage page for more information.

 Required Participation and Automatic Enrollment:

-Students meeting the following criteria are automatically enrolled in the Gold Level of the Columbia Student Health Insurance and charged the Columbia Health Fee:
+Students meeting the following criteria are automatically enrolled in the Gold level of the Columbia Student Health Insurance and assessed the Columbia Health Fee:

 - Students enrolled in a degree-granting program who are registered for 12 or more billable credits (does not include Certificate of Equivalency); AND/OR